This was written in response to a Facebook game a few years ago, but I decided to keep it as it’s biographical at that point in time.

 15. In high school, toured a several -state area playing the Minister Lady in God’s Trombones, picked ’cause I had the right downhome accent!

-16. I have granulomatous disease which causes me to have secondary infections and requires taking more antibiotics than I prefer.
+16. I have been told I have granulomatous disease which may explain my having secondary infections requiring taking more antibiotics than I prefer.
 It means I have to watch what I breathe, and what I touch.